 Driving product adoption can be challenging, but the right tools can make a big difference.
 You need a smart tool to communicate updates, help users navigate your platform, and highlight valuable features.

 That’s where Product Fruits comes in.
-It’s an all-in-one digital adoption platform that easily onboard users with customizable tours, walkthroughs, in-app announcements, and onboarding checklists.
+It’s an all-in-one digital adoption platform that easily onboard users with customizable product tours, walkthroughs, in-app announcements, and onboarding checklists.
 Once users are onboarded, you can use analytics and user segments to track product adoption metrics and create personalized flows to re-engage less active users.

 The best part?
 Product Fruits works as an invisible layer on top of your existing platform, so you don’t need any coding to get started.